seanwood/gcc-nmf/README.md

 #### Sean UN Wood, September 2016

+*To play the audio examples in this notebook, please view it with the* [Jupyter Notebook Viewer](https://nbviewer.jupyter.org/github/seanwood/gcc-nmf/blob/master/gcc-nmf.ipynb).

 ## Abstract

 This **iPython Notebook** is a demo of GCC-NMF blind source separation algorithm, combining: